This post may contain affiliate links. Please see my disclosure policy for details.

 I actually decided to buy my Jordan scarf here as I knew that Petra prices would be through the roof.

-There’s many different kinds of scarf by quality so I would choose wisely.
+There are many different kinds of scarves by quality so I would choose wisely.
 I was told that you can tell the quality of a Jordan scarf from the fabric, sewing design and the trim around the edges.

 The shops in Al-Balad are usually open from around 9/10am until 10pm.
 These may shut on Friday’s as it’s a holy day.